EvernodeXRPL/evernode-docs/docs/source/hosts/possible-errors.md

 # Possible Errors

-If you have came through any issues while installing Evernode, Check if you error is one of the following.
+If you have encountered any issues while installing Evernode, Check if your error is one of the following.
 If not, Please create an issue [here](https://github.com/EvernodeXRPL/evernode-host/issues).

 ## Error 1: REG_FAILURE, Host is not registered
 - Check if there's an existing URI token offer created for your account from Evernode registry account. _(You can check this either from the Xahau explorer by querying for the registry account or from Xaman wallet)_